 - Not a robust ETL tool

-- Tableau’s strong suit is data visualization, not transformation and joining
+Tableau’s strong suit is data visualization, not transformation and joining of disparate data sets

 - Highly Formatted Reports

-- Tableau is not able to create reports that resemble something like a cellular or utility bill
+Tableau is not able to create reports that resemble something like a cell or utility bill

 - Frequent Software Updates

-- Tableau wants your dashboards built on the latest and greatest.
+Tableau wants your dashboards built on the latest and greatest.
 That means if your colleague is running version 10 and you’re still on 9, you won’t be able to open his workbook until you update your software.
 Compatibility issues also arise in organizations running Tableau Server.
-Dashboard developers may be installing the latest version of Tableau for their development and won’t be able to publish onto their enterprise server as it’s outdated and cannot received dashboards from the newest Tableau Desktop version.
+Dashboard developers may be installing the latest version of Tableau for their development and won’t be able to publish onto their enterprise server as it is outdated and cannot upload dashboards from the newest Tableau Desktop version.

 - Not as easy as advertised